bkontonis/Analysing-Seattle-Airbnb-Open-Data/README.md

 The results of the analysis are summarised in a blog post here: []()

 ### Licenses and Acknowledgements
-I would like to thank Udacity courses for some of code ideas, and to kaggle/AirBnb for the data.
+I would like to thank Udacity Data Science Nanodegree Team for some of the code ideas, and to kaggle/AirBnb for the data.

-Feel free to use the code and let me know if the model can be improved.
+Feel free to use the code.
+Your feedback is more than welcome.